 What is cloud security monitoring?

-Monitoring constitutes one part of cloud security management.
+Cloud security monitoring is a part of cloud security management.
 It works as various automations, continuously scanning virtual and physical servers looking for threats and vulnerabilities.
 This assures network administrators that the security is under control and the sensitive data is kept safe.

 Some monitoring cloud security tools cross-reference detected threats with various databases to quickly provide network administrators with more data regarding the discovered threat.
 This helps to ensure smooth business continuity.